 Want the low-down on K-Town?
 We’ve rounded up everything to do in Kennedy Town, from places to eat and drink, to where to shop, workout and take your dog.

 Sitting on the western side of the island, Kennedy Town has fast become a foodie haven since its MTR station arrived in 2014.
 With pubs and eateries galore, and a charming mix of old and new, it’s no surprise that K-Town is such a sought-after place to live.
 Not sure where to start?
-From where to eat and shop, to where to work out and take your dog, find out what’s happening in this hub of food and activity in our guide below.
+From where to eat and shop, to where to work out and take your dog, find out what’s happening in this hub of food and activity in our ultimate guide to Kennedy Town below.

 Where To Eat In Kennedy Town